estherlenotre/estherlenotre.github.io/_posts/2021-08-26-characterdesign.md

 ---
 **Base price : 100$**
   *Front view of the character I designed for you in a dynamic or neutral pose.
 Slightly rendered, no background.*

-How to order and agreement below.

 #### How to order